alphinaud11/Recipe-Book/README.md

 # Recipe Book

-An Angular application for managing recipes, developed as a project for Udemy's course **"Angular - The Complete Guide (2023 Edition)"** which is taught by Maximilian Schwarzmüller.
+An Angular application for managing recipes, developed as a project for Udemy's course **"Angular - The Complete Guide"** which is taught by Maximilian Schwarzmüller.

 ***Work Still in Progress!***.